-I leaned against the smudged glass of the gondola car, peering out at the ramshackle houses strewn across the mountainside below us as we slowly glided upwards.
+I leaned against the smudged glass of the gondola car of the Medellin Metrocable, peering out at the ramshackle houses strewn across the mountainside below us as we slowly glided upwards.

 Scruffy stray dogs trotted confidently across dirt roads and children played football in parks alongside buildings covered with elaborate graffiti scrawls.
 A couple on a motorbike weaved through the switchbacks up the steep slope.
 The mountainside was so sharply inclined that one family’s corrugated tin roof was level with their neighbour’s backyard.

 As we sailed above these neighbourhoods we got to see little snapshots of life from above – an elderly woman hanging pink sheets on a rooftop washing line, a gaggle of middle aged men sitting on the stoop of a corner store.

 The Medellin Metrocable is sometimes called the “cheapest sightseeing tour in the world” as it offers a chance to see a bird’s eye view of the entire city for only around $1.
 I would absolutely recommend taking a ride up the cable car during your visit to Medellin.

 How a Cable Car Lifts the City Up

 Over the last couple of decades this city has been transformed from a rough and dangerous drug hotspot to one of the safest and most popular tourist destinations in Latin America.
 The development of the Metro actually played a pivotal role in reducing violence in the Colombian city of Medellin.